-Enjoy creamy, savory risotto in a fraction of the time it normally takes on the stove!
+This healthy Instant Pot farro risotto is creamy, flavorful, and packed with spring veggies like peas and asparagus.
+Enjoy luxurious-tasting, savory risotto in a fraction of the time it normally takes on the stove!

 This Instant Pot risotto recipe does still require some hands on time, but there’s also some of the “set it and forget it” time that we all love so much with the Instant Pot.

-Take some time to prep/chop the veggies in advance, and this meal will come together quickly.
+Take a little time to prep/chop the veggies in advance, and this meal will come together quickly.

-It would make a great dish for guests – you can enjoy it as is, or top it with some chicken if your guests are like my husband, who always says: “This is really good but it would be better with some meat…”
+This would make a great dish for guests!
+You can enjoy it as is, or top it with some chicken if your guests are like my husband, who always says: “This is really good but it would be better with some meat…”

 Here’s what you’re working with for this recipe to come together.